lm-sys/lm-sys.github.io/blog/2023-07-20-leaderboard.md

 ## Acknowlement
 We thank the whole community for contributing to the arena dataset.
-We also plan to gradually release more conversations in the future after doing a thorough cleanup.
+We also plan to gradually release more conversations in the future after doing thorough review.